ndvp39/TicTacToe_Android--minimax-/README.md

-# Android Tic Tac Toe App with Music
+# Android Tic Tac Toe App - minimax algorithm

 Welcome to the Android Tic Tac Toe app repository!
 This mobile application, built using Java and Android Studio, brings the classic Tic Tac Toe game to your Android device.
-Challenge yourself against a computer opponent with two difficulty levels: Easy and Hard, all while enjoying background music.
+Challenge yourself against a computer opponent with three difficulty levels: Easy, Hard, and Extreme (using the minimax algorithm), all while enjoying background music.
 Additionally, the app provides an option to mute and unmute the music.

 ## Features

 - **Easy Mode:** The computer opponent makes random moves, suitable for casual gameplay.

 - **Hard Mode:** The computer opponent is more challenging, strategically choosing moves to win or block the player.

+(You will never win!)
+- **Extreme Mode (Minimax Algorithm):** Experience the ultimate challenge with the computer opponent using the __minimax algorithm__, ensuring optimal moves.

 - **Background Music:** Immerse yourself in the gaming experience with accompanying background music.